What To Expect After A Pest Control Treatment

 PEST CONTROL TREATMENT AND AN INCREASE IN ACTIVITY

-When All Things Pest Control conduct pest control treatments, for pests such as ants, cockroaches and spiders etc – part of the service involves dusting the weep-holes, the roof void, all cracks and crevices with a fine film or dust.
+When All Things Pest Control conduct pest control treatments, for pests such as ants, cockroaches and spiders etc – in applicable structures, part of the service involves dusting the weep-holes, the roof void, all cracks and crevices with a fine film or dust.
 This includes behind fridges, dishwashers, hot water services and anywhere where pest activity is likely to be present.

-It is very common in the first two weeks after a treatment, to see a large increase in pest activity ie ants and cockroaches.
+It is very common in the first two weeks after a treatment, to see a large increase in pest activity ie. ants and cockroaches.

 Don't pick up that phone just yet!
 It's normal.